nakujaproject/N4-Recovery/README.md

 The flash chip is working okay from the tests above.

-Now, since we want to access the flash memory in a file-system kind of way, where we can read and write FILES, we use the SerialFlash Lib, even if the flash memory is not recognized by it.
+Now, since we want to access the flash memory in a file-system kind of way, where we can read and write FILES, we use the [SerialFlash Library](https://github.com/PaulStoffregen/SerialFlash), even if the flash memory is not recognized by it.
 This will make it easier for us to access huge blocks of memory in chunks and avoid accessing the memory directly.
 In addition, we can erase files and use SD-like methods to access data.

 The demonstration below received data from the serial monitor, and writes it to a file inside the flash memory.